u-boot/u-boot/doc/develop/bootstd.rst

 The `sf-bootdev` driver can implement a way to read from the SPI flash, using the offset and size provided, and return that bootflow file back to the caller.
-When distro boot wants to read the kernel it calls disto_getfile() which must provide a way to read from the SPI flash.
+When distro boot wants to read the kernel it calls distro_getfile() which must provide a way to read from the SPI flash.
 See `distro_boot()` at distro_boot_ for more details.